serg-ios/Widgets/README.md

 Other option is to let the widget decide when to update, the system intelligently schedules updates.

+Using relevance (optional property in TimelineEntry) we can give hints to our system to know when to update intelligently our widgets.

 ### Configuration

 SiriKit, just for having configuration our widget is eligible for intelligent system behaviours.